KathrynBottenberg/VBA_Challenge1/README.md

 # VBA Challenge #2

-## 1. Overview of Project: Explain the purpose of this analysis.
+## 1. Overview of Project:
+  The purpose of this project is to refactor already existing code to make its processing time faster and more efficent for the user.
+The code created before was okay for smaller data sets, but when considering very large data sets.
+Making the code run more efficently will make larger data sets easier to run.

 ## 2. Results: Using images and examples of your code, compare the stock performance between 2018 and 2018, as well as the execution times of the original script and the refactored script.